Homebrew/homebrew-cask/USAGE.md

 ## Updating/Upgrading Casks

 Since the Homebrew-Cask repository is a Homebrew Tap, you’ll pull down the latest Casks every time you issue the regular Homebrew command `brew update`.
-Currently, Homebrew-Cask cannot always detect if an application has been updated.
-You can force an update via the command `brew cask install --force`.
-We are working on improving this.
+You can check for outdated Casks with `brew cask outdated` and install the outdated Casks with `brew cask upgrade`.

 It is generally safe to run updates from within an application.